 The Aveda program is 10 months long.
 We started with introductory classes covering anatomy, diseases of the skin and hair, and color theory, then we did some up-dos and a one-length bob on a mannequin.
 In the next section, we studied advanced color theory and other chemical processes like perms and relaxers.
 Here is where we started tracking all the procedures for our licensing with the state of Minnesota: X number of cuts, X number of perms, X number of manicures and pedicures.
 We also started to spend some time on the clinic floor (salon) and we had to bring in models to work on.
 I brought in friends and family to complete different hair cuts, layering techniques, and color processes.

 We were the largest class they’d had so far, so we also worked on each other’s hair a lot.
 In the final stages, we would take tickets.
 Regular people would let us do their hair with Instructor supervision (one of the most terrifying days of my life).
 The last class was “Salon Life,” which was on the clinic floor, but with less supervision; we still had to go over our design plans with an Instructor, but we didn’t have to get every step checked.
-At this point we had finished the program but needed additional hours (1500 in all) to get our licenses.
+At this point, we had finished the program but needed additional hours (1500 in all) to get our licenses.
 It was also when we would practice for the State Board Practical Exam, which was administered by the school.

-I was scared what the 20-something kids would think of this old lady in their beauty classes but was pleasantly surprised at how nice all the students were to me.
-Most of these kids were right out of high school, so there were still the unavoidable cliques, but I found students turned to me for advice.
+I was scared of what the 20-something kids would think of this old lady in their beauty classes but was pleasantly surprised at how nice all the students were to me.
+Most of these kids were right out of high school, so there were still unavoidable cliques, but I found students turned to me for advice.
 I had been to school and had worked for many years so I was pretty organized and always had the homework.
 Some of these kids were far from home and wanted a mom to talk to, so I fit the bill.
 It was great.
-I felt needed, wanted and loved.
+I felt needed, wanted, and loved.

-The instructors often forgot I was a student, and would tell me what was going on behind the scenes.
+The instructors often forgot I was a student and would tell me what was going on behind the scenes.
 They confided their true feelings about policies and procedures.
 When I was in “Salon Life,” I was left to my own devices for the most part and was often mistaken for an instructor—I relished the role.
 They trusted me to keep an eye on everyone else.

 I had a couple of runs to the bathroom in beauty school.
 The first time was when I couldn’t cut a straight line (it turned out I needed reading glasses).
-The second time was when I had rolled a perm on a mannequin and my instructor refused to critique it so I couldn’t add it to my state board tally (100 little perm rods take awhile when you’re learning!).
+The second time was when I had rolled a perm on a mannequin and my instructor refused to critique it so I couldn’t add it to my state board tally (100 little perm rods take a while when you’re learning!).